antonio-marasescu/Ethereum-CV-Sharepoint/README.md

 # Ethereum-CV-Sharepoint
-An introduction application to using Ethereum with Angular, Truffle, Ganache and IPFS.
+An introductory application to using Ethereum with Angular, Truffle, Ganache and IPFS.
 It will represent a sharepoint for saving and sharing files (in our case CV's) onto the blockchain.
 More specifically storing their hash in the contract and saving the actual file onto IPFS.

 ## Prerequisites